IrinaFrutiz/stepik_auto_tests_course_final_block/README.md

 # Test Automation Repository

-This repository contains automated tests for web applications using Selenium and pytest.
+This repository contains automated tests for web application using Selenium and pytest.

 ## Prerequisites